netlabufjf/wd-2025-pcaps/README.md

 Archive of the packet capture (PCAP) files created as part of the evaluation of a 5G simulated environment created by the [free5GC auto deploy](https://github.com/oliveiraleo/free5gc-auto-deploy) tool

+The experiment involved executing free5GC alongside a User Equipment (UE) to send five ping requests to Google DNS servers.
+This process was repeated twice, once for each access type.
+The captures encompass all packets generated from the initiation of free5GC until its termination, including NF signaling.

 ## Folder structure

 - `3gpp-access`: files generated using [UERANSIM](https://github.com/aligungr/UERANSIM)